Codecademy/docs/content/ruby/concepts/scope/scope.md

 ---
-Title: 'Scope'
+Title: "Scope"
-Description: 'In Ruby, variables have a scope that outlines what other variables and methods are available to them versus which ones are not.
+Description: "In Ruby, variables have a scope that outlines what other variables and methods are available to them versus which ones are not.
 There are different levels of scope: - Class-level - Instance-level - Global-level - Local-level Variables defined at the class-level scope are usually marked with @@.
-They are available for use anywhere within the class block or any sub-class blocks: rb'
+They are available for use anywhere within the class block or any sub-class blocks: rb"
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Scope'
+  - "Scope"
 CatalogContent:
-  - 'learn-ruby'
+  - "learn-ruby"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 In Ruby, variables have a scope that outlines what other variables and methods are available to them versus which ones are not.
 There are different levels of scope: